mewithoutnara/PointSurfaceTwist/README.md

 s.scope; // use x, y scope
 ```

-We can calculate Torus knots by using the greatest common divisor of p and q (as p and q relatively prime) and add them into a list:
+We can calculate Torus knots by using the greatest common divisor (gcd) of p and q (as p and q relatively prime) and add them into a list:

 ```sc
 (